 Note: If “No Data” is returned, the alert clear interval count is reset.

 Note: The alert clear interval established here is used to clear alerts triggered by both static and dynamic thresholds.

 If the “Use default templates” option is selected from the Alert message field’s dropdown menu, alert notifications for the datapoint will use the global DataSource alert message template that is defined in your settings.
 For more information on global alert message templates, see Alert Messages.

-However, as best practice, it is recommended that any datapoint with a static threshold defined have a custom alert message that formats the relevant information in the alert, and provides context and recommended actions.
-LogicMonitor's out-of-the-box DataSources will typically already feature custom alert messages for datapoints with thresholds defined.
+However, as best practice, it is recommended that any datapoint with thresholds defined have a custom alert message that formats the relevant information in the alert, and provides context and recommended actions.
+LogicMonitor’s out-of-the-box DataSources will typically already feature custom alert messages for datapoints with thresholds defined.